cogent3/cogent3/doc/examples/unrestricted_nucleotide.rst

         G     0.24
     --------------

-This data set is very small, so the parameter estimates are poor and hence doing something like allowing the parameters to differ between edges is silly.
+This data set consists of species that are relatively close for a modest length alignment.
+As a result, doing something like allowing the parameters to differ between edges is not particularly well supported.
 If you have lots of data it makes sense to allow parameters to differ between edges, which can be specified by modifying the ``lf`` as follows.

 .. doctest::

     >>> for pred in preds:
-    ...     lf.setParamRule(str(pred), is_independent=True)
+    ...     lf.setParamRule(pred, is_independent=True)

 You would then re-optimise the model as above.